 Novant Health is also a lessor and sublessor of real estate under operating leases.
-At December 31, 2019, \$11,572 of deferred rent was recorded in the consolidated balance sheets as a component of other current assets.
-Lease income for the year ended December 31, 2019 was \$10,331, which is included in other revenue in the consolidated statements of operations and changes in net assets.
+At December 31, 2020 and 2019, \$12,283 and \$11,572, respectively, of deferred rent was recorded in the consolidated balance sheets as a component of other assets.
+Lease income for the years ended December 31, 2020 and 2019 was \$11,106 and \$10,331, respectively, which is included in other revenue in the consolidated statements of operations and changes in net assets.
 Most of the Company's leases include operating expenses such as utilities and maintenance costs in rent charges.
 However, variable rent income is not material.
 The Company has elected the practical expedient that allows lessors to not separate lease and non-lease components by class of underlying asset for all asset classes.
 The combined component is accounted for under lease accounting guidance.

-At December 31, 2019 and 2018, land and buildings with a net book value of \$16,623 and \$18,609, respectively, were leased to various unrelated health care organizations, with terms ranging from six months to five years.
+At December 31, 2020 and 2019, land and buildings with a net book value of \$14,888 and \$16,623, respectively, were leased to various unrelated health care organizations, with terms ranging from six months to five years.
 These assets are included in property and equipment, net on the consolidated balance sheets.